 Both kayak and canoe races include 6, 9, 19, and 24 mile options.

-If you're considering participating, you can choose from 7 entry categories based on age and gender.
+If you're considering participating, you can choose from 8 entry categories based on age, gender, and skill level.
 All skill levels, from beginner to expert, are welcome.

 Because Run of the Charles takes place in April, all paddlers must wear life jackets, which are required by Massachusetts law until May 15 when water temperatures finally begin to warm up.